spaceapegames/terraform-provider-wavefront/README.md

 `make build`

- This will create the plugin binary ./terraform-provider-wavefront.
+This will create the plugin binary ./terraform-provider-wavefront
- The naming is important, terraform looks up providers using terraform-provider-<name>

 ### Unit Test
 `make test`